verammaz/LynchCohortPipelines/fastq->bam.md

 #BSUB -M 32000
 #BSUB -R span[hosts=1]
 #BSUB -R rusage[mem=4000]
-#BSUB -W 20:00
+#BSUB -W 30:00
 #BSUB -o fastq2bam_%J.out
 #BSUB -e fastq2bam_%J.err
 ```
-*Note:* Can reduce computational time (alignment is main bottleneck) by increasing number of cores and calling the script with `--threads n`, where `n` matches the number of cores requested for the job.
+*Note:* Can reduce computational time by speeding up alignment.
+To do this, increase number of cores and call the script with `--threads n`, where `n` matches the number of cores requested for the job.
 All cores must be on the same compute node.

 ### Submitting jobs in bulk per patient

-There is a script to automatically submit fastq->bam jobs, executing the fastq_to_bam.sh script discussed earlier, in bulk per patient.
-This is useful when a single patient has more than one sample and you don't want to retype the bsub options and command.
+There is a script to automatically submit fastq->bam jobs, executing the fastq_to_bam.sh script discussed earlier, in bulk *per patient.* This is useful when a single patient has more than one sample and you don't want to retype the bsub options and command.
 The sample processing will be run in parallel.

 First, change the project name, and script path in the very top of `submit_fast2bam_for_patient.sh`.
 To run, use the following command: